andrewchw/jcai-v2/DEVELOPMENT.md

    - Ensure OAuth setup has been completed if using OAuth
    - Check if Atlassian Python API is properly installed
    - Verify network connectivity to Jira Cloud
+   - Use the token dashboard to check token status

 2. **Python Server Issues**
    - Check if virtual environment is activated